Organic Pest Control in the Garden

 - Bacteria– naturally occurs in the soil surrounding the roots of weeds.

 Remember to turn your compost at least weekly to aerate and blend.
 Don’t expect usable compost overnight; the process takes several months.

 Organic Pest Control

-- Planting to attract pest predators is a good way to take advantage of Nature’s balance of power.
-This can be achieved by companion planting (as mentioned last week).
-Because many garden pests are attracted to their “host” plants by sight, clumping and varying your garden choices will camouflage the host plants.
+Planting to attract pest predators is a good way to take advantage of Nature’s balance of power.
+This can be achieved by companion planting.
+Because many garden pests are attracted to their host plants by sight, clumping and varying your garden choices will camouflage the host plants.
 Additionally, the variety will attract ladybugs, lacewings and certain wasps that feed on aphids and caterpillars.

 Ah, but the best laid plans of mice and men (and frogs!) don’t always play out the way we’d hoped.
 Sometimes we need a little chemical warfare to win the battle.
 There are organic treatments that are safe to use in the garden, however, some are non-selective, so be careful.
 Insecticidal soaps can be applied to control aphids, whiteflies, red spider mites, scale insects and mealy bugs.
 However, you must actually spray the pests directly for it to be effective.
 Copper fungicides control mildews and blights.
 If you feel the need to resort to organic chemicals, read the label and follow directions.
 Although organic, some may damage certain flowers and/or kill the good bugs you’ve attracted.

 That’s it for now.
 See you next time.